barretoana/teachyourselfcs/programming.md

 └ recursive in nature

-» Tree accumulation: filter values upwads;
+» Tree accumulation: filter values upwards;

 » Special Forms: exceptions of the general evaluation rule (such as define);